nielsbijl/BookReviewsThesis/README.md

 # BookReviewsThesis

 This repository contains the code and data for my thesis on Named Entity Recognition (NER) for identifying book titles in newspaper archives.
-The dataset includes articles from "Leeuwarde Courant" (LC), "Parool", and "Trouw" newspapers.
+The dataset includes articles from "Leeuwarde Courant" (LC), "Het Parool", and "Trouw" newspapers.

 ## Repository Structure